English

 - Who is our audience?

-Examples include: performances, blogs, published stories, news reports, letters, postcards performing to another year group, sharing with the school community.
+The clearer understanding of the purpose children have, the more engaged they will be within their writing.
+Examples include: performances, blogs, published stories, news reports, letters, postcards, performing to another year group, sharing with the school community.
 The purpose of our writing is spoken about throughout the lessons.

 Language exposure - Children are immersed in rich texts, which have been carefully selected by teachers.
 Children are encouraged to develop their ideas throughout lessons by taking part in engaging activities.
 By the end of the lessons they have been fully immersed in the language of the text and developed their ideas and vocabulary.